 3. Practice meditation

-Over and over again, research has shown that meditation and practice mindfulness can improve our attention span and increase our ability to focus.
+Over and over again, research has shown that meditation and practicing mindfulness can improve our attention span and increase our ability to focus.

 Anthony Zanesco, a psychologist at the University of Miami once conducted a study on the effect of meditation.

-In the study, Zanesco and his team assessed participants ranged from 22 to 69 years old, before and after they attended a 3-month retreat at the Shambhala Mountain Center in Colorado.
+In his study, Zanesco and his team assessed participants ranged from 22 to 69 years old, before and after they attended a 3-month retreat at the Shambhala Mountain Center in Colorado.

 The participants went through various sorts of meditation training such as practicing mindfulness, sustaining focus on objects, and generating positive feelings of love and compassion for others and themselves.